simrenbasra/simys-blog/_posts/2025-02-03-email_genie_part1.md

 Whenever I open my email, the number of emails I receive in a single day can be overwhelming.
 I started thinking: **_what if there was a way to better classify emails based on their content?_** This could be useful, especially in the corporate world, where managing large volumes of emails is a daily task for many.
 I decided to use my data science skills to build a classifier tailored to day-to-day business tasks.
 While I understand the challenges of working with unstructured data like text, I’m excited to give it a go!

 For this project, I’m using the Enron dataset.
-This project will be competed in the following phases:
+This project will be completed in the following phases:

 **Phase 1: Data Preprocessing and Insights**